Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 1.  **Low Queue Contention:** The queue processing time ($T_{queue}$) assumes < 50 pending items, typical for a single ward.
 2.  **Stable Network:** Cloud write times assume a standard 4G/LTE or hospital Wi-Fi connection with 1-2s round-trip time.
 3.  **Success Rate:** A 95% per-attempt success rate is assumed for cloud HTTP requests, accounting for occasional transient failures.
-4.  **Hardware:** Power calculations assume the EdgeAI CM5 is powered via 24V DC and the HMI is an Omron NB7W series.
+4.  **Hardware:** Power calculations assume the IRIV PiControl (CM5 Core) is powered via 24V DC and the HMI is an Omron NB7W series.

 ### 3.2.1 System Latency Analysis